m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

  - Hiding and displaying the pivot table editor.
    - Where you selected "Sum of Time (Minutes) for each Name by Course" is called the *pivot table editor*.
-   - You can click the cross to the top-right to close it.
+   - You can click the cross at the top-right to close it.
      ![Closing the pivot table editor](./sheets-screenshots/19.png)
-   - A little green pencil is often displayed to the bottom-left of the table.
+   - A little green pencil is often displayed at the bottom-left of the table.
      Hovering near it will cause the word "Edit" to appear.
      Clicking on it will display the pivot table editor again.
      ![Opening the pivot table editor](./sheets-screenshots/20.png)